cosmos/cosmos-sdk/docs/architecture/adr-043-nft-module.md

 ## Context

-NFTs are more digital assets than only crypto arts, which is very helpful for accruing value to cosmos .
+NFTs are more digital assets than only crypto arts, which is very helpful for accruing value to the Cosmos ecosystem.
 As a result, Cosmos Hub should implement NFT functions and enable a unified mechanism for storing and sending the ownership representative of NFTs as discussed in https://github.com/cosmos/cosmos-sdk/discussions/9065.

 As was discussed in [#9065](https://github.com/cosmos/cosmos-sdk/discussions/9065), several potential solutions can be considered: